-Our team members and advisory board guides and directs Intentional Insights with logic, research, and data-driven decisions.
+Our Board of Directors and Advisory Board guide the strategy and operations of Intentional Insights with logic, research, and data-driven decisions.

 The People Behind Intentional Insights

 Gleb Tsipursky, PhD

 Gleb is currently an Assistant Professor at The Ohio State University and is a member of the Decision Sciences Collaborative there.
 He published dozens of peer-reviewed essays in academic venues in the US, UK, France, Germany, Russia, and elsewhere, as well as numerous popular articles, and serves on a number of boards, for instance as the Science Advisor on the Planet Purpose Advisory Board.

 Agnes Vishnevkin, MBA

 Agnes and her husband, Gleb Tsipursky, decided to create that resource and launched Intentional Insights in 2014.
 Agnes holds an MBA in Nonprofit Management from Brandeis University and has more than 10 years of experience in the nonprofit sector, including operations, fundraising, grantmaking, strategic planning, and social enterprise.
 Agnes served as Vice President of the Humanist Community of Central Ohio from 2013 to 2014.